UMCarpentries/intro-curriculum-r/paper/paper.md

 ### Virtual Workshop Reflection

-We credit the success of our first virtual workshop in large part due to the curriculum structure and content, as well as the instructors.
+We credit the success of our first virtual workshop in large part due to the curriculum structure and content, as well as the instructors and helpers involved.
 However, we also believe that the following helped make the workshop as smooth as possible: